ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## "scramble"

-The "scramble" transform implements length-preserving unauthenticated encryption of QUIC packets while preserving the QUIC invariants.
-When "scramble" is in use, a global passive adversary cannot select any small set of packets that conclusively links the client and target.
-However, "scramble" does not defend against statistical analysis of large numbers of packets, nor does it protect privacy against an active attacker.
+The "scramble" transform implements length-preserving unauthenticated re-encryption of QUIC packets while preserving the QUIC invariants.
+When "scramble" is in use, a global passive adversary cannot use the packet contents to link the client and target.
+However, "scramble" does not defend against analysis of packet sizes and timing, nor does it protect privacy against an active attacker.

 The "scramble" transform is initialized using a 32-byte random symmetric key.
-When offering or selecting this transform, each party MUST select the key that they will use to encrypt scrambled packets and add it to the Proxy-QUIC-Transform header in a parameter named "scramble-key" whose value is `sf-binary`.
+When offering or selecting this transform, the client and server MUST each generate the key that they will use to encrypt scrambled packets and add it to the Proxy-QUIC-Transform header in an `sf-binary` parameter named "scramble-key".

-The forward transform operates as follows:
+This transform relies on the AES-128 block cipher, which is represented by the syntax `AES-ECB(key, plaintext_block)` as in {{?RFC9001}}.
+The corresponding decryption operation is written here as `AES-ECB-inv(key, ciphertext_block)`.
+In brief, the transform applies AES in counter mode (AES-CTR) using an initialization vector drawn from the packet, then encrypts the initialization vector with AES-ECB.
+The detailed procedure is as follows:

 1. Let `k1, k2 = scramble_key[:16], scramble_key[16:32]`.
-1. Instantiate an AES-CTR stream cipher `S` with key `k1`, using a 128-bit counter.
-    * We represent `S` here as a stateful encryption function.
-1. Instantiate an AES-ECB block cipher `B` with key `k2`.
 1. Let `L` be the Connection ID length.
-1. Let `sample = packet[L+1:L+17]`, i.e., the 16 bytes following the
+1. Let `counter = copy(packet[L+1:L+17])`, i.e., the 16 bytes following the
    Connection ID.
-1. Set the stream cipher counter to the sample in network byte order:
-   `S.counter = sample`.
+This is the AES-CTR initialization vector and counter.
+1. Let `aesctr0 = AES-ECB(k1, counter)`.  (`len(aesctr0) == 16`.)
-1. Encrypt the first byte: `packet[:1] = S(packet[:1])`.
+1. Encrypt the lower 7 bits of the first byte:\\
-1. Restore the Header Form bit: `packet[0] &= 0x7F`.
+   `packet[0] ^= aesctr0[0] & 0x7F`.
+    * Here "`^`" represents bitwise XOR and "`&`" represents bitwise AND.
+1. Encrypt up to 15 bytes following the sample:\\
+   `packet[L+17:L+32] ^= aesctr0[1:]`.
-1. Encrypt the packet contents after `sample`: `packet[L+17:] = S(packet[L+17:])`.
+1. Encrypt the remainder of the packet (if any) using AES-CTR:
+    1. Let `i = L + 32`.
+    1. `while i < len(packet)`
+      1. Set `counter = increment(counter)`, where `increment()` represents
+         incrementing a 128-bit integer (e.g., uint128) in network byte order.
+      1. Encrypt the next chunk of the packet:\\
+         `packet[i:i+16] ^= AES-ECB(k1, counter)`.
+      1. Set `i = i + 16`.
-1. Encrypt `sample` using a block cipher: `packet[L+1:L+17] = B(sample)`.
+1. Encrypt the sample used to initialize `counter` using the block cipher:\\
+   `packet[L+1:L+17] = AES-ECB(k2, packet[L+1:L+17])`.

+The inverse transform operates as follows:

+1. Decrypt the 16 bytes after the Connection ID:\\
+   `packet[L+1:L+17] = AES-ECB-inv(k2, packet[L+1:L+17])`.
+1. Process the remainder of the packet exactly as in the forward transform.
+   (AES-CTR encryption and decryption are identical.)

+The encryption keys used in this procedure do not depend on the packet contents, so each party only needs to perform AES initialization once for each connection.

 NOTE: The security of this arrangement relies on the QUIC payload containing a 16-byte `sample` that is pseudorandom.
 This is guaranteed in QUICv1, but future